adobe/aepsdk-react-native/README.md

 To submit iOS apps to the App Store, you must build them using Xcode 14.1 or later, as required by [Apple](https://developer.apple.com/ios/submit/).

+## React Native New Architecture Support

+We're constantly evaluating our roadmap.
+Although there are no immediate plans to adopt the new architecture, we remain open to changes based on customer requirements and market evolution.

 ## Installation

 You need to install Adobe Experience Platform Mobile SDK with [npm](https://www.npmjs.com/) packages and configure the native Android/iOS project in your React Native project.